hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-The provided IAM policy clearly states that list files in a bucket can only a user with the `admin` role.
-However, there's also a hole: anyone can download files from the bucket.
+The provided IAM policy clearly states that listing files in a bucket is only allowed for a user with the `admin` role.
+However, there's also a loophole: anyone can download files from the bucket.
 This is a very bad practice and a huge security risk.
-From these statements we can conclude that the bucket has at least `files/` directoy, and we can view it by accessing HTTP endpoint of the bucket.
+From these statements, we can conclude that the bucket has at least a `files/` directory, and we can view it by accessing the HTTP endpoint of the bucket.

 ```shell
 > curl "https://s3.amazonaws.com/thebigiamchallenge-admin-storage-abf1321?prefix=files/"